makrai/notes/zhang2310-socioprag-64-lang.md

 # 1 Intro

-* Multilingual LLMs have recently transformed (Xue+, 2021; Scao+, 2022)
+* Multilingual LLMs recently (Xue+, 2021; Scao+, 2022)
-  * instruction tuning and reinforcement learning from human feedback (RLHF) (Ouyang+, 2022) have further enhanced the zero-shot generalizability of
+  * instruction tuning and reinforcement learning from human feedback (RLHF) (Ouyang+, 2022) have further enhanced the zero-shot generalizability
-  * ChatGPT exhibits impressive capabilities in this regard.
-Human language,
+  * ChatGPT exhibits impressive capabilities in this regard
   * what we call sociopragmatic meaning (SM)
     * some forms of meaning are deeply embedded in social interactions
     * sociolinguistics: social var related to lang users (Tagliamonte, 2015)